Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Solution:

-1) Download the spreadsheet you are running your Task from.
-2) Highlight and Copy the name of the Display you are having problems with.
-3) Paste the name into the 'Display' Column of your spreadsheet & double check there are no trailing spaces at either end.
-4) Save your amended spreadsheet and upload it to Gorilla.
+3. Paste the name into the 'Display' Column of your spreadsheet & double check there are no trailing spaces at either end.

-2. Your Display name contains spaces, special characters or punctuation.
+2. Your display name contains spaces, special characters, or punctuation.

-Display names are Casesensitive.
-Thus, the most common reason for a Display not appearing is 'stray spaces'.
+Display names are case sensitive.
+Thus, the most common reason for a display not appearing is 'stray spaces'.

 Its very easy to accidentally put an extra space into your Display names (or when entering these names into the spreadsheet).
 Most commonly this occurs at the beginning or end of the name when entering the display into the spreadsheet.